ohbadiah/nik/content/posts/thailand-2016.md

 {{% galleryimage file="beaus-wedding/DSC_0924.JPG" size="1037x1549" caption="Two of our women wore traditional Korean hanbok to the wedding.
 Also, two of our youth came and performed a special song, which was very beautiful." %}}
 {{% galleryimage file="beaus-wedding/IMG_1071.JPG" size="960x540" caption="The whole gang from ICOS" %}}
 {{% galleryimage file="beaus-wedding/IMG_1069.JPG" size="720x960" caption="Jinhee and Beau" %}}
-{{% galleryimage file="beaus-wedding/IMG_1017.JPG" size="3264x2448" caption="The wedding reception was more like an awards show.
-Held in a nice hotel and flanked with lavish and varied buffets, the bride and groom remained on stage for the whole time." %}}
+{{% galleryimage file="beaus-wedding/IMG_1017.JPG" size="3264x2448" caption="The wedding reception was a really impressive affair.
+Held in a nice hotel and flanked with lavish and varied buffets, the bride and groom stayed on stage the whole time." %}}
-{{% galleryimage file="beaus-wedding/IMG_1015.JPG" size="2448x3264" caption="Why just cut a cake, when you can mime cutting a giant fake cake with a saber while actual cake is served?" %}}
+{{% galleryimage file="beaus-wedding/IMG_1015.JPG" size="2448x3264" caption="I've never seen a more impressive cake-cutting.
+The big cake wasn't real though; slices of actual cake were just handed out by the staff." %}}
-{{% galleryimage file="beaus-wedding/IMG_1023.JPG" size="720x960" caption="Going with the awards show theme, pretending we won." %}}
+{{% galleryimage file="beaus-wedding/IMG_1023.JPG" size="720x960" caption="We won!
+(Just pretending.)" %}}
-{{% galleryimage file="beaus-wedding/IMG_1030.JPG" size="960x720" caption="Beau and Tong were gracious enough to make some time to meet with us the next day.
-Given how many people came to their wedding this gesture felt really special." %}}
+{{% galleryimage file="beaus-wedding/IMG_1030.JPG" size="960x720" caption="Beau and Tong were able to make some time to meet with us the next day.
+Given how many people came to their wedding this felt really special." %}}
 {{% galleryinit %}}